CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

 Project Files

- As a Cloud Architect, you have been asked to apply security best practices to the environment so that it can withstand attacks and be more secure.
+ As a Cloud Architect, I have been asked to apply security best practices to the environment so that it can withstand attacks and be more secure.

     E1T4.txt: Identify 2-3 changes that can be made to our environment to prevent an SSH brute force attack from the internet.
-Neither instance should have had access to the secret recipes bucket; even in the instance that API credentials were compromised how could we have prevented access to sensitive data?
+Neither instance should have had access to the secret recipes bucket; in the event the instance API credentials were compromised how could we have prevented access to sensitive data?

     E2T2.txt: Research and analyze which of the vulnerabilities appear to be related to the code that was deployed for the environment in this project.
-We then provide recommendations on how to remediate the vulnerabilities.
+I then provide recommendations on how to remediate the vulnerabilities.

     E3T1.txt: What findings were detected related to the brute force attack?
 AWS GuardDuty documentation and explanation of what was it's source of information?